 Alleppey is a quaint little town situated in the south Indian state of Kerala.
 The city is officially known as the Alappuzha.
 The city lies on the coast of the Laccadive Sea.
 There is a widespread network of interlinked canals, backwaters, and lagoons.
-This city is dotted with the refreshing Ayurvedic resorts and palm-fringed beaches which lure a large number of tourists from all over the world.
+There are a plethora of Alleppey tourist attractions among which backwaters are the most popular among travelers.
+The city is dotted with the refreshing Ayurvedic resorts and palm-fringed beaches which lure a large number of tourists from all over the world.

 Alleppey is one of the cleanest cities in India and the design of the town is one of the oldest.
 This idyllic little town is a scenic coastal pleasure, with the backwaters, ponds, seaways, beaches uniquely adorning the city.
 It’s because of these fascinating features, Alleppey was nicknamed as the 'Venice of the East', by the then viceroy of India, Lord Curzon.
 The backwaters in Alleppey makes it one of the most popular honeymoon destinations in Kerala.
 Other places on the Alleppey travel guide are the Alleppey Beach, offering a splendid sight of the Laccadive Sea, the Krishnapuram Palace, St. Andrew's Basilica, and the Hari Pada Sri Subramanya Swamy Temple.